auth0/laravel-auth0/README.md

 <summary><b>Management API Calls</b></summary>

-Once you've [authorized your application to make Management API calls](./docs/Management.md#api-application-authorization), you'll be able to engage nearly any of the [Auth0 Management API endpoints](https://auth0.com/docs/api/management/v2) using the SDK.
+Once you've [authorized your application to make Management API calls](./docs/Management.md#api-application-authorization), you'll be able to engage nearly any of the [Auth0 Management API endpoints](https://auth0.com/docs/api/management/v2) through the SDK.

-Each endpoint has its own Management API class, all of which can be accessed through the Facade's `management()` method.
-API responses are returned as [PSR-7 messages](https://www.php-fig.org/psr/psr-7/), and can be converted into native arrays using the SDK's `json()` method.
+Each API endpoint has its own SDK class which can be accessed through the Facade's `management()` factory method.
+For interoperability, network responses from the API are returned as [PSR-7 messages](https://www.php-fig.org/psr/psr-7/).
+These can be converted into native arrays using the SDK's `json()` method.

 For example, to update a user's metadata, you can call the `management()->users()->update()` method: